Stefansfrank/advent_of_code_2022/readme.md

 # ADVENT OF CODE 2022

 This is the 8th year I am doing Advent of Code and the fourth year I do it in Kotlin.
 The solutions are all well documented and should be decently architected solutions.
-There are a few days where there are simple solutions possible but I might not have had the time to figure them out since it was brut force-able in reasonable time.
-Somehow this year I had more fun honing the performance than analysing the input file.
-However, there are days where analysis is the only way to a solution such as with part 2 the node network of computers moving around data.

 I have some reusable code blocks but did not encapsulate them into libraries so the idea is that every day can be independently run with the following in the same directory:
 - ```AoC2022.kt``` the main class that can call day n given as a command line parameter via reflection - see below how to avoid it if you run into problems with it as it might require build script changes for the reflection